Defense Health Care:

 Recommendations for Executive Action

-Comments: In November 2016, officials told us that draft versions of the revised DoDI 6490.03, Deployment Health, and the new Defense Health Agency Procedural Instruction (DHA PI) 6490.03, Deployment Health, are still under review with Department of Defense (DOD) components.
+Comments: The Department of Defense (DOD) concurred with our recommendation.
+In November 2016, officials told us that draft versions of the revised DoDI 6490.03, Deployment Health, and the new Defense Health Agency Procedural Instruction (DHA PI) 6490.03, Deployment Health, are still under review with DOD components.
 These revised and updated documents will address the recommendation on OEHS data storage.
 Additionally, DoDI 6055.05, Occupational and Environmental Health (OEH), and Military Service and Combatant Command policy and guidance documents are still being revised to be consistent with DoDI 6490.03 and DHA PI 6490.03 after they are published.
 These revisions will ensure the consistency among policies.
 In February 2018, DOD informed GAO that it determined that all OEHS data will now be stored in DOEHRS because the MESL system was terminated following the transfer of all OEHS data from MESL to DOEHRS in September 2017, and that this requirement will be included in its policy update on OEHS data storage.
 In the interim, DOD has informed the military services and combatant commands of the forthcoming policy changes.
 As of February 2018, DOD expected that these policies would be amended by December 2018.

 Recommendation: To eliminate the fragmentation and duplication in the storage of unclassified OEHS data, the Secretary of Defense should determine which IT system--DOEHRS or MESL--should be used to store specific types of unclassified OEHS data, clarify the department's policy accordingly, and require all other departmental and military-service-specific policies to be likewise amended and implemented to ensure consistency.